All Episodes

 It's incredibly murky.

-Uh you know, we there was a very clear referral.
+There was a very clear referral.

 He was clearly terminated.

-Is there a dual system of justice when people look at these cases?
+Is there a dual system of justice?

-That's the first question that comes to mind.
+When people look at these cases, that's the first question that comes to mind.

-We we've got a delay on the inspector general's report, uh, Greg Jarrett, but we're being told, apparently for good reason, as the investigation into the FISA abuse is uh I am told is going to be very, very brutally honest and tough, and I do believe there will be a lot of people implicated in terms of having broken laws, but it even runs deeper than that.
+We've got a delay on the Inspector General's report, Greg Jarrett, but we're being told, apparently, for good reason, as the investigation into the FISA abuse is, I am told, is going to be very, very brutally honest and tough.

-And now we have a moment where John Durham uh is now gonna go and interview Christopher Steele, and we learned last week that the CIA top officials that could have been very well responsible for the phony dossier that they knew was phony and not verified and never corroborated, uh spread to the media to impact the 2016 election.
+And we learned last week that the CIA top officials that could have been very well responsible for the phony dossier that they knew was phony and not verified and never corroborated spread to the media to impact the 2016 election.

-Um and and so, yeah, it doesn't surprise me if the IG report is not going to be coming out right now.
+And so, yeah, it doesn't surprise me if the IG report is not going to be coming out right now.

-Uh and and perhaps it's held in abeyance pending the interview of Christopher Steele, who, as you and I have talked about on air, is a critical person.
+And perhaps it's held in abeyance pending the interview of Christopher Steele, who, as you and I have talked about on air, is a critical person.

 And I don't think expectations are set high if the rule of law is followed.

-I think everything we we have enough evidence now on our own that we know that all of these things happened.
+I think everything we have enough evidence now on our own that we know that all of these things happened.

 We know that happened.

-Then illegal spying in a campaign and Russian information bought and paid for to rig the 2016 election, unverified, but still used for a warrant and still used to propagandize and misinform the American people before an election.
+Then illegal spying in a campaign and Russian information bought and paid for to rig the 2016 election, unverified but still used for a warrant and still used to propagandize and misinform the American people before an election.

-With James Comey, there is so much uh for the FBI and the Department of Justice and John Durham to investigate.
+With James Comey, there is so much for the FBI and the Department of Justice and John Durham to investigate.

 You, to your credit, Sean, are always pointing that out, and it's important to remember it.

-Um, but it will take a decade for the damage done to be fixed.
+But it will take a decade for the damage done to be fixed.

 But the point is, are they really going to be held accountable?